chipsalliance/firrtl-spec/spec.md

   ;; snippetend
 ```

-Scalarization breaks `a` into the following ports:
+Scalarization breaks `a` into the following ports.
+Each resulting subexpression is shown as a comment:

 ``` firrtl
 FIRRTL version 4.0.0